NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 	#write out the CHM in tiff format.
 We can look at this in any GIS software.
-    #note that the code below places the output in an "outputs" folder.
+    #Note that the code below places the output in an "outputs" folder.
     #you need to create this folder or else you will get an error.
+    	dir.create("outputs")
 	writeRaster(chm,"outputs/chm.tiff","GTiff")

 Woo hoo!
 We've now successfully created a canopy height model using basic raster math - in